Long-lived fission product: LLFP radioactivity compared

 In total, the other six LLFPs, in thermal reactor spent fuel, initially release only a bit more than 10% as much energy per unit time as Tc-99 for U-235 fission, or 25% as much for 65% U-235+35% Pu-239.
 About 1000 years after fuel use, radioactivity from the medium-lived fission products Cs-137 and Sr-90 drops below the level of radioactivity from Tc-99 or LLFPs in general.
 (Actinides, if not removed, will be emitting more radioactivity than either at this point.)
 By about 1 million years, Tc-99 radioactivity will have declined below that of Zr-93, though immobility of the latter means it is probably still a lesser hazard.
 By about 3 million years, Zr-93 decay energy will have declined below that of I-129.

 Nuclear transmutation is under consideration as a disposal method, primarily for Tc-99 and I-129 as these both represent the greatest biohazards and have the greatest neutron capture cross sections, although transmutation is still slow compared to fission of actinides in a reactor.
 Transmutation has also been considered for Cs-135, but is almost certainly not worthwhile for the other LLFPs.
-Given that stable Caesium-133 is also produced in nuclear fission and both it and its neutron activation product ^{134}Cs are neutron poisons, transmutation of ^{135}Cs might necessitate isotope separation. ^{99}Tc is particularly attractive for transmutation not only due to the undesirable properties of the product to be destroyed and the relatively high neutron absorption cross section but also because ^{100}Tc rapidly beta decays to stable ^{100}Ru.
-Ruthenium has no radioactive isotopes with half lifes much longer than a year and the price of ruthenium is relatively high, making the destruction of ^{99}Tc into a potentially lucrative source of producing a precious metal from an undesirable feedstock.
+Given that stable caesium-133 is also produced in nuclear fission and both it and its neutron activation product ^{134}Cs are neutron poisons, transmutation of ^{135}Cs might necessitate isotope separation. ^{99}Tc is particularly attractive for transmutation not only due to the undesirable properties of the product to be destroyed and the relatively high neutron absorption cross section but also because ^{100}Tc rapidly beta decays to stable ^{100}Ru.
+Ruthenium has no radioactive isotopes with half-lives much longer than a year and the price of ruthenium is relatively high, making the destruction of ^{99}Tc into a potentially lucrative source of producing a precious metal from an undesirable feedstock.